AdobeDocs/target-developers/src/pages/implement/server-side/sdk-guides/core-principles/audience-targeting.md

 ## Client Hints

 Adobe Target requires Client Hints for correct segmentation of Browser, Operating System, and Mobile audience attributes, as well as certain instances of Profile Scripts.
-For more information, see [User Agent and Client Hints](../core-principles/audience-targeting.md).
+For more background information, see [User Agent and Client Hints](../../../client-side/atjs/user-agent-and-client-hints.md).

 ### How to Pass Client Hints to Adobe Target